-Silk in Vietnam is made on traditional hand looms.
-You can find beautiful patterns, different colors and sizes.
-Even if you can buy silk anywhere in Vietnam but one of the best places are Hoi An city, silk village Van Phuc (near Hanoi).
-The price will be better, more options and quicker service (sewing).
+Silk in Vietnam is made on traditional handlooms.
+You can find beautiful patterns, different colors, and sizes.
+Even if you can buy silk anywhere in Vietnam but one of the best places is Hoi An city, silk village Van Phuc (near Hanoi).
+The price will be better, more options, and quicker service (sewing).
 Prices begin at about $ 3.00/per meter for 90 cm wide material.

-Is special in its style of using resin from son tree.
-It’s said that high quality lacquer products go through 20 stages of development and can be used to craft dishes, bowls, vases, and more in beautiful colors and intricate designs.
+Is special in its style of using resin from the son tree.
+It’s said that high-quality lacquer products go through 20 stages of development and can be used to craft dishes, bowls, vases, and more in beautiful colors and intricate designs.
 Very special is lacquer paintings – sơn mài.
 Prices begin at $ 1.00 for a small dish, $ 3.00 for a large dish and etc.

 DO PAPER postcards, notebooks

 “Do” paper is made from the bark of the Do tree, a wild plant commonly found around local riverbanks.
 It was popular for many years before the modern paper came.
 Now Do paper is only used to make Hanoi’s ethnic greetings cards, watercolor, folk paintings, and bamboo-bound notebooks.
 Do paper cards with embroidered squares, hemp covered notebooks cost more or less $ 2.00, bamboo bound notebooks are from $ 1.50.
 Better to search in book stores.

 GUOC MOC (wooden clogs)

 Are traditional footwear for males and females in Vietnam.
 Before females were wearing these with the traditional Ao Dai dress.
 Now it’s not so traditional wear, but you can still buy these in stores.
 I saw some such clogs in Bangkok as well but it looked like brought from Vietnam.

 AO DAI dress